Reporting on the living environment

 What is it?

-If you see something that is broken or needs to be cleaned up, report it to the municipality.
+If you see something that is broken or needs to be cleaned up, please report it to the municipality.

-Make your report or complaint directly
+Submit your report or complaint immediately

 How does it work?